p2-inc/phasetwo-containers/README.md

 cd examples/cockroach/
 docker rmi -f phasetwo/phasetwo-keycloak-crdb:latest docker build -t phasetwo/phasetwo-keycloak-crdb:latest -f Dockerfile .
-#If you need to inspect the image contents, use:
+# If you need to inspect the image contents, use:
-docker run -it --rm  --entrypoint /bin/bash phasetwo/phasetwo-keycloak-crdb:latest docker-compose -f crdb-keycloak.yml up
+docker run -it --rm  --entrypoint /bin/bash phasetwo/phasetwo-keycloak-crdb:latest
+# Run it with a single-node crdb instance and caddy as a reverse proxy
+docker-compose -f crdb-keycloak.yml up
 ```